mik-jozef/chalk/notes/spec-notes.md

 `Trait1&T2` instead of `Trait1, T2`
 trait T { Null foo(); String { foo(){} } }
+should the * pointer be ref-counting?
+`{ a } => a` and `({a }) => a` should both be valid and represent the same function when exactly is a variable unused?
+When it's never read, unless it's (lib?)exported (possibly indirectly), is a sufficient condition.
+Is it also necessary? if it is not read in any used expression, and (lib?) exports count ad used expresisons that read the value, I guess
+`nowait(T expr) => expr is Promise<?> : null : expr`
-should the * pointer be ref-counting? when exactly is a variable unused?
-When it's never read, unless it's exported (possibly indirectly), is a sufficient condition.
-Is it also necessary? should const be transitive? should it be default for libexport? compiler should inform about what it's doing (parsing files, comtime execution, transpiling, etc)
+autocomplete suggestions and other tooltips should be optionally (and by default?) moved to the right to not overlap code below, there should be a setting to set transparency of tooltips (note: I don't understand existential types well,) Is there such a thing as the existential type? is `?` the same as `type : Object`? should `?` be replaced with `???` to avoid confusion with `?T`? should const be transitive? should it be default for libexport? compiler should inform about what it's doing (parsing files, comtime execution, transpiling, etc)
 ```